tabathadelane/trversal/capstone-proposal.md

 ### Models:
 **TRIP**
 name of trip
+start date
 amount of days
-main city for initial map centering
+main city for initial map centering?
 link to user model

 **DAY**
+which day in the trip
+start location for each day
 link one to Trip model for each day

 **LOCATIONS**